Dayal515/B12-A5-Emergency-Hotline/README.md

 ﻿# B12-A5-Emergency-Hotline
  1. DOM selection methods
-    a. getElementById()
+    * getElementById()
-        i. used to select only one element by id ii. return one value or null
+        * used to select only one element by id
+        * return one value or null
-        iii. fastest becouse it work for one unique id
+        * fastest becouse it work for one unique id
-    b. getElementByClassName()
+    * getElementByClassName()
-        i. used to selects all elements with a given class ii. return html collection
+        * used to selects all elements with a given class
+        * return html collection
-        iii.need loop to access individual items
+        * need loop to access individual items
-    c. querySelector()
+    * querySelector()
-        i.used to selects the first element that matches a CSS selector ii. return a single element
+        * used to selects the first element that matches a CSS selector
+        * return a single element
-        iii. very flexible
+        * very flexible
-    d. querySelectorAll()
+    * querySelectorAll()
-        i.to select all element that matches a css selector ii. return static NodeList
+        * to select all element that matches a css selector
+        * return static NodeList
-2. How to create and insert a new element to DOM step 1: create the element by createElement()
+2. How to create and insert a new element to DOM
+   * step 1: create the element by createElement()
-       ex: const newElement = document.createElement("p");
+       * ex: const newElement = document.createElement("p");
-   step 2: add content/attributes by textContent/innerHTML/innerText/setAttribute()
+   * step 2: add content/attributes by textContent/innerHTML/innerText/setAttribute()
-       ex: newElement.innerText = 'Programming Hero';
+       * ex: newElement.innerText = 'Programming Hero';
-   step 3: insert into DOM by
+   * step 3: insert into DOM by appendChild, prepend, before, after, replaceWith
-             appendChild -> add to the last
-             prepend -> add to the first
-             before -> add before an element
-             after -> add after an element
-             replaceWith -> replace for another element
-       ex: document.body.appendChild(newElement);
+       * ex: document.body.appendChild(newElement);
 3. Event bubbling
------>it is a DOM event propagation mechanism where an event starts from the target element (the element that triggered the event) and then bubbles up through its ancestors (child ->parent ->grandparent -> ... ->document).
+   * Event bubbling is a DOM event propagation mechanism where an event starts from the target element (the element that triggered the event) and then bubbles up through its ancestors (child ->parent ->grandparent -> ... ->document).
------> work process: Event triggers at the target.Than, event moves upward through ancestors until it reaches document.
+   * working process: Event triggers at the target.Than, event moves upward through ancestors until it reaches document.
 Unless stopped, all matching handlers will execute.
 We can stop it using event.stopPropagation();
 4. Event Delegation
------>it is a technique in JavaScript where instead of adding event listeners to multiple child elements, you add a single event listener to their parent and use event bubbling to detect which child triggered the event.
+   * Event Delegation is a technique in JavaScript where instead of adding event listeners to multiple child elements, you add a single event listener to their parent and use event bubbling to detect which child triggered the event.
 Useful for dynamic content, performance, and cleaner code.
-5. preventDefault() vs stopPropagation() preventDefault() ---> Don't do the browser's default behavior. stopPropagation() ---> Don't let the event bubble up to parents.
+5. preventDefault() vs stopPropagation()
+   * preventDefault() ---> Don't do the browser's default behavior.
+   * stopPropagation() ---> Don't let the event bubble up to parents.